 As we were decorating our tree, after Thanksgiving, I was watching my daughter get excited over the candy canes that we were using to decorate our gingerbread house and got to thinking…why not make peppermint marshmallows?

 So, I headed to the internet to see if I could find a good, healthy version of homemade marshmallows, figuring I could tweak it to make homemade peppermint marshmallows.
-I found a great recipe for Miniature Marshmallows from my friend, Allison, who blogs over at the Sprouting Seed.

 I looked it over and thought, with a few tweaks, I could make this recipe become my delicious homemade peppermint marshmallow recipe!
 And…I had success!

 Now I am in no way suggesting that marshmallows are a ‘health' food.
 But, these are light years better than store bought and they contain gelatin which has many healing properties such as providing a great source of dietary collagen and amino acids to help tendons, ligaments and muscle growth.
 Gelatin also supports the joints and can aid in recovery from an injury.
 It also is good for hair, skin and nail growth and can act like a natural botox…tightening up loose skin!
 Finally gelatin is helpful for digestion and for healing the gut.

 These homemade peppermint marshmallows are easy to make and last quite awhile.
 I hope you enjoy them this winter atop your hot cocoa!

 - 1 cup honey